BORN in Greenwich, Leyton Orient graduate Moses Odubajo arrived in W12 to be reunited with former boss Mark Warburton.

 A fine maiden year in TW8 under a certain Mark Warburton saw him become a key part of the Bees' run to the Championship play-off semi-finals.
 This eventually ended in defeat, but the campaign remained one of Brentford’s finest right up until last season.

-Odubajo moved up north prior to the start of the 2015/16 campaign, with Hull his next destination.
+Odubajo moved up north prior to the start of the 2015/16 campaign to join Hull.

 A dislocated kneecap in pre-season, prior to what should have been a season to remember in the Premier League for the full-back, turned into a nightmare and after missing out on his first campaign in England’s top-flight, Moses would have to wait a further two years for what would become a long-awaited return to the football field in March 2018.